Synopsis

 Choose a backend using SNI TLS extension

-In the farm, it provides SSLID affinity.
+On the farm, it provides SSLID affinity.

 # Adjust the timeout to your needs